-А. PHA Information.
-A.1 PHA Name:Boston Housing Authority PHA Code: ma002 Availability of Informat A PHA must identify the and proposed PHA Plan a reasonably obtain additio submissions.
-At a minim office of the PHA.
-PHAs each resident council a co The specific location(s) v main administrative offic councils.
-The BHA place section 8 participants in F A Plan for Fiscal Year Beginning: (04/2020): Revised 5-Year Plan Submission allability of Information.
-In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
-PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing I proposed PHA Plan are available for inspection by the public.
-Additionally, the PHA must provide information on how the public may sonably obtain additional information on the PHA Policies contained in the standard Annual Plan, but excluded from their streamlined unissions.
-At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central ice of the PHA.
-PHAs are strongly encouraged to post complete PHA Plans on their official websites.
-PHAs are also encouraged to provide h resident council a copy of their PHA Plans.
-Participating PHAs РНА Program(s) in the Program(s) not in the No. of Units i n Each Program Lead PHA: Code Consortia Consortia РН HCV B. 5-Year Plan.
+Α. PHA Information.
+A.1 PHA Name:Boston Housing Authority PHA Code: ma002 PHA Plan for Fiscal Year Beginning: (04/2020): PHA Plan Submission The specific location(s) where the public may obtain copies of the PHA Plan, Plan Elements and information about the public hearing are: BHA main administrative office, 52 Chauncy Street, Boston, MA 02111, Boston Public Library Copley branch, www.bostonhousing.org, and resident councils.
+The BHA placed an advertisement in the Boston Globe and mailed out flyers to public housing residents in the rent mailing and to section 8 participants in Boston and surrounding communities as well as to many local officials and advocacy groups notifying them of the Public Hearing and where to locate Plan documents.
+Participating PHAs Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PhAs Program(s) not in the Consortia PHA Program(s) not in the Consortia Lead PHA: Code Consol tia Consol tia РН HCV В. 5-Year Plan.
 Required for all PHAs completing this form.
 B.1 Mission.
-State the PHA's mission for serving the needs of low- income, very low- income, and extremely low- income families in the PHA's jurisdiction for the next five years.BHA's mission is to provide stable, quality affordable housing for low and moderate income persons; to deliver these services with integrity and mutual accountability; and to create healthy living environments which serve as catalysts for the transformation from dependency to economic self-sufficiency.
+State the PHA's mission for serving the needs of low- income, very low- income, and extremely low- income families in the PHA's jurisdiction for the next five years.
+BHA's mission is to provide stable, quality affordable housing for low and moderate income persons; to deliver these services with integrity and mutual accountability; and to create healthy living environments which serve as catalysts for the transformation from dependency to economic self-sufficiency.

 B.2 Goals and Objectives.
-Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low- income, very low-income, and extremely low- income families for the next five years.
+Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income, very low-income, and extremely low-income families for the next five years.

-BOSTON HOUSING AUTHORITY FIVE-YEAR AGENCY PLAN 2020 - 2024
+BOSTON HOUSING AUTHORITY DRAFT FIVE-YEAR AGENCY PLAN 2020 - 2024